History of the RAF in the context of anti-imperialist movements, liberation movements in the 'Third World', student revolts

 Jul 20 – In Dusseldorf, Hanna Krabbe, Karl-Heinz Dellwo, Lutz Taufer and Bernd Rössner are each sentenced to two life sentences.

-Aug 9-Sep 2 - After a number of provocations and an assault on the group of prisoners in Stammheim, the prisoners from the RAF hold their fifth hungerstrike.
-The group in Stammheim, which had been enlarged a few months earlier, is reduced to four again.
+Aug 9-Sep 2 – After a number of provocations and an assault on the group of prisoners in Stammheim, the prisoners from the RAF hold their fifth hungerstrike.
+The group in Stammheim, which had been enlarged a few months earlier, is reduced again.

 Aug 15 – Bomb attack on the office of the attorneys in Stuttgart.
 The office had been searched several times and was under permanent police observation.